There are numerous opportunities for management to improve their processes.

 - Record levels of funds raised, for multiple events and programs.

 - The highest annual total amount raised in the department’s 10-year history.

-Mary realized cost efficiencies without changing the number of staff employed by her organization.
+Going back to the original article, Mary realized cost efficiencies without changing the number of staff employed by her organization.
 It also resulted in a change in the processes that led to better task alignment with the organization’s objectives and higher staff competency, with workers feeling more empowered as agents for change.
 Sometimes, the proof is in the pudding, and her evaluation of the organization’s operations led to significant improvements in the bottom line.

 1 Non-Profit Organization Risk Identification Project – Questions and answers. http://www.cra-arc.gc.ca/tx/nnprft/qa-eng.html